tombohub/crunch-my-stock-symfony/documentation/updating_securities.md

 ### Rules

 - only securities with 4 characters and less.
 Those with more characters are derived securities.
-- only stocks (not ETFs) from NASDAQ and NYSE exchanges.
-Others are too obscure for now.
+- only security type stocks (not ETFs) from NASDAQ and NYSE exchanges for now.
+- include delisted securities for avoding survirorship bias in backtesting

+### Provider

+[Alphavantage](https://www.alphavantage.co/documentation/#listing-status): has specific endpoint for active and delisted securities